bitvijays/PhD-Resources/Misc/3_PhD_Read_Papers.md

 ### Third Pass

 - To fully understand a paper, particularly if you are reviewer, requires a third pass.
+- This pass requires great attention to detail.
 - When you read a paper in detail, approach it with scientific skepticism.
 You can do this by trying to tear the arguments apart.
 - By challenging what you read,
   - you will understand better what the author is saying and why they say it.